nzdavidv/pages/pages/ESXi-laptop.md

 ### Configure networks
 Networking on the left, Port groups, Add port group.
-Then add the port groups for
+Then add the port groups for the VLANs below.
+4095 is all-VLANs.